Charged Higgs Decay to Bottom and Charm Quarks from $Z_3$-Flavored Two Higgs Doublet Models: The model

 The Yukawa sector is obtained from the following expression

 where $a=1,2$, $i,j=1,2,3$, and $\widetilde{H}_i \equiv i\sigma_2H_i^*$.
 After the spontaneous breaking of the gauge symmetry, the quark mass matrices take the form

 where only the vev dependence has been included and the arbitrary coefficients for each entry in the matrices have been omitted in order to note the peculiar {\it flipping} of the vev structure in the mass matrices, i.e. each entry of these matrices has an arbitrary coefficient that must be included in order to perform the numerical analysis.
-Note however the interesting feature that if similar - yet arbitrary - values for the parameters in both the up and down sectors were to be assumed, the general mass hierarchy observed between the two sectors would be related to the ratio of the vevs.